tryscer/flock/flock-music.md

 I go back to the group, standing next to a barbershop ("SCOT'S BARBARSHOP -- Men $1.5"); Tim is deep in conversation with a couple of black kids.
 ​	"Haven't seen you at the shows," one kid tells him.
 "Too chicken to come?"
 ​	"Hey Pete, forget about that for a second," Tim says.
 "Where are all the shows?"
 ​	"There were some troubles at Strawberry Hill up north, at the fair," says Pete.
-"And the police decided to shut down the Deuce for the whole day!"
+"And the police decided to shut down the whole Deuce for the night."
 ​	"It's collective punishment!" says the other kid.
 ​	"We won't let you shut us down!" the crowd cries.
 ​	"That's disgusting!" says Eleanore.
 "Come on, guys, let's march with them!"